knative/docs/docs/snippets/collecting-metrics.md

               searchNamespace: ALL
         ```
         If you have an existing configmap and the dashboards loading doesn't work, add the `labelValue: true` attribute to the helm chart after the `searchNamespace: ALL` declaration.

-#### Access the Grafana instance locally

-By default, the Grafana instance is only exposed on a private service named `prometheus-grafana`.

-To access the dashboards in your web browser:

-1. Enter the command:

-    ```bash
-    kubectl port-forward -n default svc/prometheus-grafana 3000:80
-    ```

-1. Access the dashboards in your browser via `http://localhost:3000`.

-1. Use the default credentials to login:

-    ```text
-    username: admin
-    password: prom-operator
-    ```

 ## About OpenTelemetry